sajed88/order-management/README.md

 b.
 How to create and run the docker image.

-1) create Dockerfile in the root of project.
+1) create Dockerfile  in the root directory of your Spring Boot application

 2) add tag finalName in pom.xml name is spring-boot-docker